MarinaAnkersen/points/README.md

-# Expected goals REST API project
+# Expected points REST API project
 ## Description
-This project is implemented using Flask and is a REST API for expected and actual goals in Premier League current season.
+This project is implemented using Flask and is a REST API for expected and actual points in Premier League current season.
 The application is containerised using Docker.
-There is no ETL yet and project using static data files.
+There is no ETL yet and project is using static data files.
 ## Installation
 Start by ensuring that you have Docker: